-The book can be purchased via Amazon, all good bookshops and my publishers Dempsey & Windle.
+The book can be purchased via Amazon, at all good bookshops and from my publishers Dempsey & Windle.
 However I am also making it available to my friends, readers and supporters at a special price via this website...see below for details!

 CHANGES was chosen by THE POETRY KIT (www.poetrykit.org ) as their BOOK of the MONTH (February 2017)